 Our online train times tool will update with correct times a few days before a strike.
 Please check your journey before you travel.

-If you need assistance, please contact Passenger Assist in advance to plan your trip.
+If you need assistance, please contact Passenger Assist to plan your journey before you travel.

-New bookings will be available for strike days when the timetable is confirmed.
+New bookings will be available on strike days when the timetable has been confirmed.

 If you’ve already booked assistance it may be affected by timetable changes due to strike action so you should check if your train is running before making your journey.
 We will endeavour to contact you to notify you if this is the case.

 If your journey is delayed by 15 minutes or more, you can claim compensation with Delay Repay.